 Tracking everything

 Similar to the two points above, this can be too demanding and too specific.
-I do have and am using one way of tracking any “progress”, but it’s a far cry from “weigh and measure yourself every day, track your calories, take progression photos each day, take photos of every meal”, etc. I know some people find this very helpful, but holy crap.
+I am using one way of tracking any “progress”, but it’s a far cry from “weigh and measure yourself every day, track your calories, take progression photos each day, take photos of every meal”, etc. I know some people find this very helpful, but holy crap.

 …So what can I actually do?

 I can have an unofficial (i.e. undocumented) plan in my head that I’ve constructed from options presented to me, and data and information that I’ve gathered over the years about “healthy lifestyles”.
 It’s a living, breathing plan that I keep working on by consuming more of people’s stories and experiences, and relevant podcasts.
-I try to highlight the fact that I’m making choices freely every day, and pat myself on the back if I make a choice that I think is good or has a positive impact on my day.
+I try to highlight the fact that I’m making choices freely every day, and pat myself on the back if I make a choice that I think is good or has a positive impact.